ameerulislam/terraform/Acloudguru - Using Terraform to Manage Applications and Infrastructure/readme.md

 - Access a list of repositories
 - Register webhooks with your CVS provider
 - Download the contents of a repository at a specific commit.
+### workspace in cloud
+Workspaces are a collection of infrastructure.

+- When run locally, Terraform manages each collection of infrastructure with a persistent working directory, which contains a configuration, state data, and variables.

+- Terraform cloud manages infrastructure collections with workspaces instead of directories.